You may want to read:

 Though we live in a sexually explicit culture where promiscuous thinking and behaving is the norm, many Christian husbands and wives are still intimidated about having God-centered, biblically motivated sex talks.
 There are many reasons for this problem.

-The main one being our “Adamic-inherited-fear” that impacts every sphere of our thoughts and actions.
+The main one is our “Adamic-inherited-fear” that impacts every sphere of our thoughts and actions.
 The closer you press toward spiritual and physical intimacy, the more difficult it will be for you to be vulnerable with others.

-And the LORD God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.” – Genesis 2:16-17
+And the LORD God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die” (Genesis 2:16-17).

 The two fundamental breakdowns after Adam and Eve sinned in the Garden were their relationships with God and each other.
-The Lord told them if they sinned there would be a severing of His protective and sovereign care.
+The Lord told them if they sinned, there would be a severing of His protective and sovereign care.
 Adam and Eve ignored His warning by sinning anyway, and the “fear factor” kicked in shortly after that.
 And humanity’s fallen fearful state is why some people are intimidated about discussing intimate things.

-And he said, “I heard the sound of you in the garden, and I was afraid, because I was naked, and I hid myself.” – Genesis 3:10
+And he said, “I heard the sound of you in the garden, and I was afraid, because I was naked, and I hid myself” (Genesis 3:10).

 Adam and Eve became afraid of God.
 Their fearfulness not only affected the spiritual dynamics of their lives, but it also affected them physically.
 God became distant, and they became sexually confused.

 Then the eyes of both were opened, and they knew that they were naked.
-And they sewed fig leaves together and made themselves loincloths. – Genesis 3:7
+And they sewed fig leaves together and made themselves loincloths (Genesis 3:7).